File Tagging

 File tagging is available on Mac and Windows only.

-File tagging is supported in Cursor and Windsurf — not VS Code with GitHub Copilot.
+File tagging is supported in Cursor and Windsurf — not VS Code, with or without GitHub Copilot.

 File tagging does not work in terminal windows within Cursor or Windsurf.

-File tagging is disabled for any dictation where a Custom Dictionary substitution occurs.
+File tagging is disabled for any dictation where a Custom Dictionary substitution changes the text.